sigp/lighthouse/book/src/help_bn.md

         --trusted-peers <TRUSTED_PEERS>
             One or more comma-delimited trusted peer ids which always have the highest score according to the peer scoring system.
-        --validator-monitor-file <PATH>
+        --trusted-setup-file-override <FILE>
+            Path to a json file containing the trusted setup params.
+NOTE: This will override the trusted setup that is generated from the mainnet kzg ceremony.
+Use with caution --validator-monitor-file <PATH>
             As per --validator-monitor-pubkeys, but the comma-separated list is contained within a file at the given path.